SAP/cloud-security-services-integration-library/spring-xsuaa/README.md

 Please note, in case your application exposes already one or more Spring beans of type `RestOperations` (or its subclasses such as `RestTemplate`), `XsuaaAutoConfiguration` will not create a bean, but reuse the existing one.

-In case there are multiple ones the auto-configurations do not know, which `RestOperations` bean to select.
+In case there are multiple ones the autoconfigurations do not know, which `RestOperations` bean to select.
 In this case you can annotate the preferred `RestOperations` bean with `@Primary`.

 In case you do not want to use the `RestOperations` bean, that is specified in your Spring application context but still like to leverage the autoconfiguration of `spring-xsuaa` you can also provide a dedicated bean with name `xsuaaRestOperations`: